NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The MULTI-parameter Unit design has many hardware sharing only two MULTI-parameter sockets, this is to solve the problem of limited panel space.

-MULTI-parameter sockets are needed externally to make good use of the hardware that would otherwise gone unutilized.
+More MULTI-parameter sockets are of course needed to make good use of the hardware that would otherwise be idling.
 This is done by using an external expansion box filled with MULTI-parameter sockets, each with its own IBP amplifier hardware.

-Analog solution of adding more sockets, not monitoring parameters
+Analog solution of adding more sockets, not more monitoring parameters

 The additional sockets are added using analog interface, and limited to a maximum four MULTI-parameter sockets, to avoid signal deterioration caused by voltage drop and noise.